Topological transport of vorticity on curved magnetic membranes

-Even when specializing to the strong easy-surface limit where $|\*m_\||=1$, $\mc Q$ is noninteger-valued if $\mc M$ has nonzero Gaussian curvature.
-In this limit, $\mc Q$ can be evaluated for a patch $\mc S$ homeomorphic to a disk (upon choosing a smooth gauge) to be $\mc N - \int_{\mc S}dS\,\mc K/2\pi$.
-This is the difference of an integer $\mc N$ which counts the number of vortices on $\mc S$ and a geometric background offset that spoils the discreteness of $\mc Q$. $\mc N$ is the $S^1$ winding number connecting $\mc Q$ to its homotopic roots.
+Even when specializing to the strong easy-surface limit where $|\*m_\||=1$, the topological charge $\mc Q$ is noninteger-valued if $\mc M$ has nonzero Gaussian curvature $\mc K$.
+In this limit, we can evaluate $\mc Q=\mc N - \int_{\mc S}dS\,\mc K/2\pi$ for a patch $\mc S$.
+This is the difference of an integer $\mc N$ that counts the number of vortices on $\mc S$ and a geometric background offset that spoils the discreteness of $\mc Q$. $\mc N$ is the $S^1$ winding number that connects $\mc Q$ to its homotopic roots.
+A similar geometry-induced offset to the topological charge also appears when calculating the skyrmion number on curved surfaces~\cite{kravchukPRB16}.

 \tt{Torsion-enabled pumping of vorticity}Having established a conserved topological charge, we now wish to control it.
-Suppose we wrap a magnetic membrane with a metallic wire parameterized by unit tangent vector $\*v(\ell)$, with $\ell$ the arclength, and induce electric current flow in the wire.
-Following the approach developed in Refs. \cite{zouPRB19, jonesPRB20}, we construct a torque acting on a smooth magnetic texture, which energetically biases vorticity injection transverse to the wire, as depicted in the inset of Fig.~\ref{fig:manifold}.
-To enable this process, we use the local torsion of the wire, $\mf T(\ell)= \*v\cdot(\*a \times\partial_\ell\*a)$, to geometrically reduce symmetries \cite{stone09}.
-The torsion is the helical winding of the principal normal vector $\*a(\ell)=\partial_\ell\*v/|\partial_\ell\*v|$ along the wire.
-Notably, torsion is a pseudoscalar, meaning $\mf T\*n$ is a pseudovector with identical spatial properties to magnetization.
-In this scheme, the role $\mf T\*n$ plays in reducing symmetries is analogous to that of magnetization $\*M$ in Refs. \cite{zouPRB19, jonesPRB20}.
+Suppose we wrap a static magnetic membrane with a metallic wire parameterized by unit tangent vector $\*v(\ell)$, with $\ell$ the arclength, and induce electric current flow in the wire.
+Following the approach developed in Refs.~\cite{zouPRB19, jonesPRB20}, we construct a torque acting on a smooth magnetic texture, which energetically biases vorticity injection transverse to the wire, as depicted in the inset of Fig.~\ref{fig:manifold}.
+This engenders the \textit{vortexoelectric effect}.
+To enable this process, we use the local torsion of the wire, $\mf T(\ell)= \*v\cdot(\*a \times\partial_\ell\*a)$, to geometrically reduce symmetries~\cite{stone09}.
+The torsion is the helical winding of the principal normal vector $\*a(\ell)=\partial_\ell\*v/|\partial_\ell\*v|$ along the wire, and is zero for curves on flat surfaces.
+This means that for flat magnetic systems, this process would be ruled out on symmetry grounds.
+Notably, torsion is a pseudoscalar, so $\mf T\*n$ is a pseudovector with identical spatial properties to magnetization which can be substituted for $\*M$ in Refs.~\cite{zouPRB19, jonesPRB20}.

-The torque, which must be gauge-invariant, is constructed on general symmetry grounds so that the work done on the magnetic texture is proportional to the vorticity flow across the wire.
-Focusing, for simplicity, on the low-temperature limit where $|\*m|=1$, a torque (per unit length) satisfying these constraints is
+The gauge-independent torque is constructed phenomenologically on general symmetry grounds so that the work done on the magnetic texture is proportional to the vorticity flow across the wire.
+Focusing, for simplicity, on the low-temperature limit where $|\*m|=1$, we require a torque orthogonal to $\*m$.
+A torque (per unit length) that satisfies this is~\cite{supmat_dao23}